 Enter Your Shipping Address

 The shipping address allows the merchant to calculate your shipping price and update your purchase total.
-Make sure you enter the address to where you want the order shipped, even if it’s different from the billing address – where you receive your credit card statements.
+Make sure you enter the address to where you want the order shipped, even if it’s different from the billing address where you receive your credit card statements.
 You will also usually be given options and pricing for various shipping types.

-Enter Your Name as It Appears on Your Credit Card
+Enter Your Info as It Appears on Your Credit Card

 Enter the Billing Address for Your Credit Card

 If your credit card is declined, verify that you’ve entered each piece of information accurately: your name, billing address, and credit card details.
-Even something as minor as transposed numbers can cause an error with the transaction.
+Even one transposed number can cause an error with the transaction.

 Should You Save Your Credit Card Information?

 Instead of entering your credit card information directly, you can use services such as PayPal, Apple Pay, or Venmo for payment processing.
-Before you can use Paypal for checkout, you’ll have to create an account and register your credit or debit card.
-Then, when you're ready to make a purchase, select "Pay with PayPal" as the payment option.
-You'll enter only your Paypal username and password for that particular service, and the third party will process the transaction with the payment information you have on file.
-Note that not all online stores accept Paypal.
+Before you can use these for checkout, you’ll have to create an account and register your credit or debit card.
+Then, when you're ready to make a purchase, select one of these other options for payment.
+You'll enter only your username and password for that particular service, and the third party will process the transaction with the payment information you have on file.
+Note that not all online stores accept these other payment options.